International Sweethearts of Rhythm: Leaving Piney Woods

-In 1941 the International Sweethearts of Rhythm became a professional act and severed connections with Piney Woods.
+In 1941, the International Sweethearts of Rhythm became a professional act and severed connections with Piney Woods.
 The band settled in Arlington, Virginia, where a wealthy Virginian supported them.
-Members from different races, including Latina, Asian, Caucasian, Black, Indian and Puerto Rican, lent the band an "international" flavor, and the name International Sweethearts of Rhythm was given to the group.
+Members from different races, including Latina, Asian, Caucasian, Black, Native American, Indian and Puerto Rican, lent the band an "international" flavor, and the name International Sweethearts of Rhythm was given to the group.
 Composed of 14- to 19-year-olds, the band included Pauline Braddy (tutored on drums by Sid Catlett and Jo Jones), Willie Mae Wong (sax), Edna Williams and thirteen others, including Helen Jones Woods, who was the daughter of the Piney Wood School's founder.
 Anna Mae Winburn became bandleader in 1941 after resigning from her position leading the Cotton Club Boys in North Omaha, Nebraska, which featured guitarist Charlie Christian and Fletcher Henderson.
 Winburn led the band until her retirement.

 The first composer for the band was Eddie Durham, with Jesse Stone replacing him in 1941.
-Durham left the Sweethearts to form Eddie Durham's All-Star Girls Orchestra, taking some of the Sweethearts with him.
+Durham left the Sweethearts to form Eddie Durham's All-Star Girl Orchestra, taking some of the Sweethearts with him.
 Stone brought in professional musicians to help bridge the gap between experienced and inexperienced players.
 Two of Stone's professionals were trumpeter Ernestine "Tiny" Davis and saxophonist Vi Burnside.
 Both were members of the all-black Harlem Playgirls during the 1930s.
-The sixteen piece International Sweethearts of Rhythm included a brass section, heavy percussion, and a deep rhythmic sense, along with many of the best female musicians of the day.
+The sixteen-piece International Sweethearts of Rhythm included a brass section, heavy percussion, and a deep rhythmic sense, along with many of the best female musicians of the day.
 About the group's self-titled recording, Lewis Porter wrote, "The sixteen recordings here reveal the dynamic blues playing and driving riffs for which the band was noted, as captured in Armed Forces Radio Service broadcasts of 1945 and 1946."

 The venues where they performed were predominantly, if not only, for black audiences.
 These included the Apollo Theatre in Harlem, the Howard Theatre in Washington, D.C., the Regal Theatre in Chicago, the Cotton Club in Cincinnati, the Riviera in St. Louis, the Dreamland in Omaha, the Club Plantation and Million Dollar Theater in Los Angeles.
 Critic Leonard Feather wrote, "if you are white, whatever your age, chances are you have never heard of the Sweethearts[...]".